Iximiel/plumed-school-benchmark/README.md

 ## Options

-Let's go trough the options one by one,
+Let's go through the options one by one,
 By inputting  `plumed benchmark --help` in the terminal we get
 ```
 The following arguments are compulsory: